-As Creative director, my role towards our clients is to act as Single Point Of Contact of the creative process.
-I lead them through their digital transformation by framing their value proposition and audience, then designing and coaching from concept to delivery.
+I am the Creative director.
+To our clients, this means that I am their Single Point Of Contact during the creative process.
+At first, I lead their digital transformation by framing their value proposition and audience, and later by designing from concept to delivery.

 Why open an agency for creative direction?